Break and enter offences

 Section 105A(2) provides that the matters referred to in paragraph (c), (d) and (e) above may occur immediately before, at the time of or immediately after, any of the elements of the offence.

-Where the circumstances in paragraph (f) are charged in aggravation, the defendant is presumed to have known that the premises were occupied, unless the court is satisfied that there existed reasonable grounds for believing there was no one in the place.
+Where the circumstances in paragraph (f) are charged in aggravation, the defendant is presumed to have known the premises were occupied, unless the court is satisfied there existed reasonable grounds for believing no one was in the place.

 In R v Huynh [2005] NSWCCA 220, Simpson J said of the circumstances of aggravation defined in s 105A at [29]: